-Graduates are prepared for careers in emergency medical services or on industrial sites in rural and urban settings throughout Canada, as well as internationally.

-Graduates of the Primary Care Paramedic program have a 86% employment rate.
+- Graduates are prepared for careers in emergency medical services or on industrial sites in rural and urban settings throughout Canada, as well as internationally. - Completion of a Primary Care Paramedic or Emergency Medical Technician certificate program is one of the Admission requirements for the Advanced Care Paramedic (ACP) program at SAIT.